nauam/Courses/docs/manual/document-format-reference/job-v20.md

 # NAME

-job-v21 - The 'job' XML file declares job entries for QW Control.
+job-v21 - The 'job' XML file declares job entries for Rundeck.

-This is a demonstration document using all possible elements in the current QW Control "jobs" XML.
+This is a demonstration document using all possible elements in the current Rundeck "jobs" XML.

 ## Loading and unloading